 - Chemotherapy (chemo).
 Chemo treatments use specialized medicines to kill cancer cells.
 Our locations provide chemotherapy infusions in comfortable, private bays that are supported by highly trained infusion nurses.

 - Radiation therapy.
 This treatment can be used by itself, with surgery, chemotherapy, or both.
 Your team will guide you to our sophisticated forms of radiation treatment.
-We use image guided radiation therapy (IGRT), intensity modulated radiation therapy (IMRT), stereotactic radiosurgery (SRS), such as the CyberKnife®.
+We use image guided radiation therapy (IGRT), intensity modulated radiation therapy (IMRT), and stereotactic radiosurgery (SRS).

 - Stereotactic radiosurgery.
 This therapy uses image-guidance to focus radiation on a portion of the brain or spine.
-The CyberKnife® Robotic Radiosurgery System is a painless, noninvasive, outpatient cancer treatment with minimal to no side effects.
+Our robotic radiosurgery system is a painless, noninvasive, outpatient cancer treatment with minimal to no side effects.
 Your specialist can zero in on the target tumor and irradiate it without harming the surrounding healthy tissue.

 Surgery.
 This is usually the first treatment for brain and spinal cord cancer.
 It may include intraoperative brain mapping, which allows for a more refined surgical removal of the tumor and improves the quality of life.
 Image-guided stereotactic surgery is another surgery method.
-It uses the StealthStation® neuro-navigation system.
 The system reduces the size of the incision and any injury to nearby brain tissue.
 It also lets your neurosurgeon visualize your brain in 3D before and during surgery.